 Phytolaccaceae

 Phytolaccaceae R.Br., Narr.
 Exped.
 Zaire: 454.
 1818, nom. cons., sec.
-APG [Angiosperm Phylogeny Group] 2016
+APG IV [Angiosperm Phylogeny Group] 20161

 Introduction

 The family comprises herbs, trees or lianas distributed mainly in the Americas including the Antilles but with some members distributed in Australia and New Caledonia.
-They are characterised by styloids, elongate crystals, racemes or spikes and four-five tepals (Rohwer 1993a; Stevens 2001 onwards).
+They are characterised by styloids, elongate crystals, racemes or spikes and four-five tepals (Rohwer 1993; Stevens 2001 onwards).